 Here are 10 tips on how to increase your milk supply and get it back up to where it once was:

 1.Get lots of rest and take care of yourself.
 It is so important that you’re getting enough sleep.
 Try to choose a sleeping arrangement that allows for the maximum amount of sleep for mom and baby.
-Have the right swaddler or sleep bag for the age of your child.
+Have the right swaddler or sleep sack for the age of your child.
 This ensures they’re not only as comfortable and warm as possible, but these kinds of products are specifically designed to help your baby feel safe and secure to help them sleep longer and better.

 2.Drink lots of water!
 I can’t stress this enough.
 Every time you breastfeed or pump, drink a glass of water.